For Keycorp [KEY], Analyst sees a rise to $17. What next?

 KEY stock trade performance evaluation

-Keycorp [KEY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.99.
-With this latest performance, KEY shares dropped by -2.14% in over the last four-week period, additionally plugging by 38.35% over the last 6 months – not to mention a rise of 21.24% in the past year of trading.
+Keycorp [KEY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.14.
+With this latest performance, KEY shares dropped by -2.73% in over the last four-week period, additionally plugging by 36.99% over the last 6 months – not to mention a rise of 18.17% in the past year of trading.

 Keycorp [KEY]: An insightful look at the core fundamentals